The Best Christmas Essential Oil Blends: How Do You Make Your House Smell Like Christmas?

 So, how to make your home smell like Christmas

-And there you have it – the best Christmas essential oil blends (and alternatives) for simple and easy ways to make your home smell like Christmas.
+And there you have it—the best Christmas essential oil blends (and alternatives) for simple and easy ways to make your home smell like Christmas.

-Do you have any favourite scent?
-How does Christmas smell to you?
-Do let us know in the comments below – even better if you have some favourite recipes that you use every year!
+Do let us know in the comments below—even better if you have some favourite recipes that you use every year!
 We’d love to try it. 🙂

 Like the tone and the smell of this post 🙂 While reading it, I could’ve feel different smells you’ve described so well and passionate.
 I used to work in Perfumery&Cosmetics industry for many years and lot of my memories being triggered by certain smells.
 I also meditate and think the next great idea for some of your further posts would be merging aroma therapy with meditation.
 I will visit your website more often, I like it very much!